Country Fried Creative’s Mission, Vision and Values

 Once we became Country Fried Creative, our firm changed focus from just being a technical firm to also being a creative firm.
 Technical solutions need creativity and creativity requires a technical basis in order to thrive.
 Our original service offering, web design and development, requires both creative and technical skills.
 Even now, the two organization departments in our company are the Creative Team and the Technical Team.
 The rebranding was very popular and resonated with our local market.
 That popularity helped our firm to grow our reach and our team.

 Despite the COVID-19 pandemic of 2020, our firm did well.
 The scientist in me wanted to know why we did well, despite challenging economic and political conditions.
 It caused me and our leadership team to do some introspection.
 The process of introspection gave us the opportunity to do some deep thinking about what really mattered.
 It caused us to be more specific about what we were doing and, more importantly, what was our raison d’être (reason for being).
-Despite having run the business for almost 20 years without them (my MBA professors wouldn’t approve), we decided to develop a written Mission, Vision, and Values (MVV) Statement for our company.
+Despite having run Country Fried Creative for almost 20 years without them (my MBA professors wouldn’t approve), we decided to develop a written Mission, Vision, and Values (MVV) Statement for our company.
 At the beginning of the year we unveiled it to our team and have begun the process of communicating that to the community.
 Here’s what we came up with:

 OUR MISSION (our overall goal):